 There is one more room in the hatchery which houses a bunch of information about the animals in the area as well as a movie about the hatchery itself.

-All in all, this is a great stop for the whole family.
+All in all, this is an excellent stop for the whole family.
 When it isn’t open, you can walk the ground and have a picnic at the tables, and when it is open, you can learn all about the fish hatchery process.
 Be sure to check it out and let me know what you think in the comments.